clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ## Please take a look :)

-# Some people are trialing a new Curriculum
+# Some people are trialing a new curriculum
 But everyone should still install NightCode for now

 # Practical Recap